luisgabrielroldan/irex/README.md

 # IRex

-Simple library to read a IR sensor.
+Simple library to read an IR sensor.

 *This is a work in progress!*